erlenddahl/lambda-interface/DOCUMENTATION.md

-# The LambdaRoad path loss model and online demonstrator
+# LambdaRoad path loss calculations and online demonstrator

-In the LambdaRoad project, two path loss models were created based on collected signal strength data: one for mobile network at 800MHz, and one for ITS G5.
+In the LambdaRoad project, two path loss models were created based on collected signal strength data: [one for mobile network at 800MHz](https://github.com/erlenddahl/lambdaroad-model/blob/main/LambdaModel/PathLoss/MobileNetworkPathLossCalculator.cs), and one for [ITS G5](https://github.com/erlenddahl/lambdaroad-model/blob/main/LambdaModel/PathLoss/ItsG5PathLossCalculator.cs).
 Both models have been implemented in a command line application for calculating path loss along the road network.
 A web based map tool was created to demonstrate the path loss models, and allow easy experimentation and testing.

 ![](docs/header.png)